-Androgenetic hair loss, also known as androgenetic alopecia, is a common form of hair loss that affects both men and women (including in pregnancy).
-It normally presents as a gradual thinning of hair with the pattern and severity dependent on whether it occurs in males or females and the medical background of the patient.
+Androgenetic hair loss, or androgenetic alopecia, is a common form of hair loss in both men and women (including in pregnancy).
+It normally presents as a gradual thinning of hair.
+However, the pattern and severity depend on the patient’s sex and medical background.
 Whilst not completely reversible, treatment can slow down hair loss and even regrow some of the strands lost to androgenetic alopecia.
 Finding an effective treatment for androgenetic hair loss depends on understanding the causes, progression and early diagnosis.

 What is Androgenetic Hair Loss?

 This is a hormonal condition that results in the progressive thinning of hair in genetically predisposed individuals.
-In men, androgenetic alopecia typically appears as a receding hairline and thinning at the crown hence its common name “male pattern baldness”.
-On the other hand, androgenetic alopecia in women, or female pattern hair loss, normally presents as diffuse thinning over the top of the scalp.
-In both sexes, androgenetic hair loss occurs due to the miniaturisation of hair follicles in response to the androgen hormones.
+In men, it typically appears as a receding hairline and thinning at the crown, hence the name “male pattern baldness”.
+By contrast, in women (or female pattern hair loss) it presents as diffuse thinning over the top of the scalp.
+In both sexes, androgenetic hair loss occurs due to the miniaturisation of hair follicles in response to androgen hormones.
 This leads to shorter and finer hair until the follicles eventually cease to produce new hair.

 Causes of Androgenetic Alopecia

-- Genetics: The sensitivity of hair follicles to DHT is largely determined by specific genes which you can inherit from either parent.
-So if one or both of your parents have androgenetic hair loss, you are at a higher risk of experiencing similar patterns of hair loss.
+- Genetics: the sensitivity of hair follicles to DHT is largely determined by specific genes, which you can inherit from either parent.
+So if one or both of your parents have androgenetic hair loss, you are at higher risk of a similar pattern.

-- Hormones: Androgens are hormones that regulate the development of male characteristics, but they also influence hair growth cycles.
-Elevated levels of androgens, particularly DHT, lead to the shrinking of hair follicles and a reduction in hair production.
-As such there are various life stages where hormones levels change and in turn impact hair growth.
-These include puberty, pregnancy and menopause where hormonal fluctuations or shifts can lead to hair loss.
-The same is also true for conditions like polycystic ovary syndrome which can cause hormone shifts and associated hair loss.
+- Hormones: androgens are hormones that regulate the development of male characteristics, but they also influence hair growth cycles.
+In genetically susceptible follicles, DHT drives the shrinking of hair follicles and a reduction in hair production.
+There are also various life stages where androgen levels shift and in turn impact hair growth.
+These include puberty, pregnancy and menopause, where hormonal fluctuations or shifts can lead to hair loss.
+The same is true for conditions like polycystic ovary syndrome, where raised androgens can trigger or worsen hair loss.

-- Lifestyle & Environment: Chronic stress, poor diet and lack of exercise can all worsen androgenetic hair loss.
+- Lifestyle and environment: chronic stress, poor diet and lack of exercise can all worsen androgenetic hair loss.
 Environmental factors such as pollution and exposure to harsh chemicals can cause scalp inflammation and oxidative stress, damaging hair follicles.
-Additionally harsh hair treatments and styling can also cause increased shedding and breakage.
+Additionally, harsh hair treatments and styling can also cause increased shedding and breakage.

 Diagnosis of Androgenetic Hair Loss